 Smaller crowds than anticipated and relatively poor TV ratings also played their part, so it was always questionable what the long-term future of the race might have been but sadly we shall never now find out.

-Formula E's first venture into Canada comes on the streets of Montreal, a city that is very familiar to motorsport, thanks to the Circuit Gilles Villeneuve, which sits just over a mile away across the St Lawrence river.
+Formula E's first venture into Canada came on the streets of Montreal, a city that is very familiar to motorsport, thanks to the Circuit Gilles Villeneuve, which sits just over a mile away across the St Lawrence river.

-The 1.71 miles (2.75km) circuit - which is still subject to FIA homologation - will host the finale of the 2017-17 series for the electric racers, with a double-header event on on July 29 & 30.
+The 1.71 miles (2.75km) circuit hosted the finale of the 2016-17 series for the electric racers, with a double-header event on on July 29 & 30.

-The Montreal ePrix is located in the borough of Ville-Marie, in the Centre-South district of the city, in Quebec, Canada.
+The Montreal ePrix was located in the borough of Ville-Marie, in the Centre-South district of the city, in Quebec, Canada.
 The nearest airport is Pierre Elliott-Trudeau International Airport.
 From the terminal, you can reach the downtown core in less than 20 minutes.
 Shuttle buses, taxis and limousines, service all major downtown hotels from the airport.